 What is a Negative Yield Bond?

-The term “negative yield bond” refers to those in which the investors receive less money at the time of maturity than its original purchase price.
-In the case of a negative yield bond, the issuers get paid as the custodian of the money.
-In other words, the investors end up paying the bond issuers a net amount of money instead of earning a return on the investment.
+The term “negative yield bond” refers to those in which the investors receive less money at maturity than its original purchase price.
+In the case of a negative yield bond, the custodians of the money receive payment as the issuers.
+In other words, the investors pay the bond issuers a net amount instead of earning a return on the investment.

 Explanation

 It is a debt instrument that pays the investors a lower maturity amount than its purchase price.
-Such bonds are usually issued by trusted institutions, such as governments or central banks.
+Trusted institutions, such as governments or central banks, usually issue such bonds.
 The investors agree to pay a net amount to the borrowers to keep their money with them.

 Example of Negative Yield Bond